This post originally appeared on VICE UK.

-We're driving down a single track road in the Essex countryside.
+We're driving down a single track road in the Essex countryside, northeast of London.
 As the houses peter out, we pass signs that read: "No Access to the Public, Official Visitors Only."
 The woods grow thicker and, as the light dims, it's starting to feel like the last place you'd want to end up on a leisurely Sunday drive.

 "This is the British Home Stores.
 I'm British and I deserve a home, so this is my home," he told a reporter from a Southend online TV channel.
 The Facebook video attracted hundreds of shares and comments, both vilifying and supporting him.